ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

 - Elasticsearch 8.8 or above.

-- A paid or trial subscription of the Elasticsearch instance such as the Platinum Edition of [IBM Cloud Databases for Elasticsearch](https://cloud.ibm.com/databases/databases-for-elasticsearch/create){: external} or the Platinum or Enterprise subscription offered by [Elastic.co](https://www.elastic.co/subscriptions).
+- A paid or trial subscription of the Elasticsearch instance such as the Platinum Edition of [IBM Cloud Databases for Elasticsearch](https://cloud.ibm.com/databases/databases-for-elasticsearch/create){: external} or the Platinum or Enterprise subscription that is offered by [Elastic.co](https://www.elastic.co/subscriptions).

 - A Machine Learning (ML) node with a minimum of 4 GB memory to deploy the ELSER model.
 For more information about the ELSER requirements, see [ELSER requirements](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html#elser-req).

 - The documents that you upload must be in English.

- If your Elasticsearch instance do not have the prerequisites for uploading document, you see the **Requirements not met** error message.
+ If your Elasticsearch instance does not have the prerequisites for uploading documents, you see the `Requirements not met` error message.

- If there is a delay or failure in uploading documents even after having the prerequisites, you can consider scaling the inference performance of the ELSER model deployment by setting up parameters such as `number_of_allocations` and `threads_per_allocation`.
+ If you experience a delay or failure in uploading documents even after meeting the prerequisites, you can consider scaling the inference performance of the ELSER model deployment by setting up parameters such as `number_of_allocations` and `threads_per_allocation`.
 For more information about scaling the inference performance, see [Start trained model deployment API](https://www.elastic.co/guide/en/elasticsearch/reference/8.13/start-trained-model-deployment.html#start-trained-model-deployment).{: note}

 To upload documents to a new index, use the following procedure: